 *The tournament will be played in accordance with FIFA Laws of the Game except as modified by these rules above.

-Disclaimer: The Capital Fall Classic, Tournament Director(s), and Richmond Strikers will not be responsible for any expenses incurred by tournament participants if the tournament is cancelled for any reason.
-The Tournament Director(s) reserves the right to decide on all matters pertaining to the tournament and its decision shall be final.
+The Capital Fall Classic, Tournament Director(s), and Richmond Strikers will not be responsible for any costs or expenses incurred by tournament participants (including, without limitation, for travel, lodging, or meals) if the tournament is delayed, postponed, cancelled, or otherwise altered for any reason.

 All Entry Fees must be postmarked by October 1, 2020 to guarantee consideration.
 All late applications will be put on a wait list for review.
 Upon acceptance, the fee is non-refundable.
 If your team is accepted and later withdraws, the entry fee is non-refundable and sanctions will be placed against your team/club for future participation in Richmond Striker events.